Learning to Bound Counterfactual Inference from Observational, Biased and Randomised Data: Background on Bayesian Networks and Structural Causal Models

-Now consider two joint variables $\bm{V}$ and $\bm{U}$, which we respectively refer to as \emph{endogenous} and \emph{exogenous}.
-A collection of SEs $\{f_V\}_{V\in\bm{V}}$ such that, for each $V\in\bm{V}$ the input variables of $f_V$ are in $(\bm{V},\bm{U})$, is called a \emph{partially specified structural causal model} (PSCM).
-A PSCM $M$ induces the specification of a directed graph $\mathcal{G}$ with nodes in a one-to-one correspondence with the variables in $(\bm{V},\bm{U})$ and such that there is an arc between two variables if and only if the first variable is an input variable for the SE of the second.
+Now consider two joint variables $\bm{U}$ and $\bm{V}$, which we respectively refer to as \emph{exogenous} and \emph{endogenous}.
+A collection of SEs $\{f_V\}_{V\in\bm{V}}$ such that, for each $V\in\bm{V}$ the input variables of $f_V$ are in $(\bm{U},\bm{V})$, is called a \emph{partially specified} structural causal model (PSCM).
+A PSCM $M$ induces the specification of a directed graph $\mathcal{G}$ with nodes in a one-to-one correspondence with the variables in $(\bm{U},\bm{V})$ and such that there is an arc between two variables if and only if the first variable is an input variable for the SE of the second.
 The exogenous variables are therefore root nodes of $\mathcal{G}$.
-We focus on \emph{semi-Markovian} PSCMs, i.e., those PSCMs that lead to acyclic graphs (see, e.g., Figure~\ref{fig:scm}).
+We focus on \emph{semi-Markovian} PSCMs, i.e., those PSCMs that lead to acyclic graphs.

 In a PSCM $M$ we obtain a joint state of $\bm{V}$ from a (joint) state of $\bm{U}$ by applying the SEs of $M$ consistently with a topological order for $\mathcal{G}$.
-A \emph{fully specified structural causal model} (FSCM) is just a PSCM $M$ paired with a collection of marginal PMFs, one for each exogenous variable, i.e., $\{ P(U) \}_{U\in \bm{U}}$.
+A \emph{fully specified} structural causal model (FSCM) is just a PSCM $M$ paired with a collection of marginal PMFs, one for each exogenous variable.
 As SEs induce (degenerate) CPTs, an FSCM defines a BN based on $\mathcal{G}$ whose joint PMF factorises as: